The New Bet: How Mainstream News, Prediction Markest, and Gambling Apps are Trapping a Younger Generation in Debt - Blockchain Moment

 Prediction Markets and Insider Trading Scandals

 Gambling once conjured images of dimly lit casinos or the trackside; a pastime often associated with an older demographic.
-Today, that picture is drastically different, mainstream news is enabling and embedding gambling into our daily lives and their news cycles.
-Thanks to the explosive growth and aggressive marketing of mobile gambling apps—especially those focused on prediction and sports betting—a new wave of problem gambling is emerging, affecting all ages and most alarmingly disproportionately impacting young adults aged 18 to 25.
+Today, that picture is drastically different.
+Thanks to the explosive growth and aggressive marketing of mobile gambling apps—especially those focused on prediction and sports betting—a new wave of problem gambling is emerging, disproportionately impacting young adults aged 18 to 25.

 What was once framed as an "old man's problem" is now a digital-age epidemic, trapping a generation in a cycle of debt that can eclipse their student loans and impact their lives for years.